v12technology/fluxtion-quickstart-old/README.md

             outputDir = "src/main/java")
     public void buildWcSep(SEPConfig cfg) {
             cfg.addPublicNode(new WordCounter(), "result");
-            cfg.supportDirtyFiltering = false;
     }

 }
 ```

 ### Step 3 describe graph ###
-Add nodes to a graph at build time in a method annotated with ```@SepBuilder``` by creating instances
+Add nodes to a graph at build time in a method annotated with ```@SepBuilder```.
+Create an instance of WordCounter class
-and adding them to the supplied [SepConfig](https://github.com/v12technology/fluxtion/blob/master/builder/src/main/java/com/fluxtion/builder/node/SEPConfig.java)
+and add it to the supplied [SepConfig](https://github.com/v12technology/fluxtion/blob/master/builder/src/main/java/com/fluxtion/builder/node/SEPConfig.java)
-instance.
+instance with the addPublicNode method.
 Package name, generated class name and output directory
 are controlled by annotation parameters.
 There is no need to declare vertices and edges, Fluxtion
 carries out all the heavy lifting and calculates the graph structure making the coders' life easier.